 agencies on my website and it includes all the

-islands they recommend, plus those that I have
+hotels they recommend, plus those that I have

-hotels in Athens and all the islands (well some of
+hotels in Athens and all the islands

 I have recently added a lot of hotels which can be booked individually without an agency and these are in all categories including hotels so inexpensive that the agencies don't book them because it is not worth it.
 If you go to www.hotelsofgreece.com and find your island chain and the island you are interested many hotels in the C-catagory and below are very affordable if you are on a budget.

 Matt's Greece Hotel Search

 You can also find hotels and search by category, location, amenities, and price by using Matt's Greece Hotel Search site which has excellent rates, photos and reviews.

 You can find over 3000 hotels in Greek Islands by location, price, whether or not it has a swimming pool or is on the beach, and see photos, maps and customer reviews.
 Excellent

 and many hotels